nanakwafo/Inventory-Application/readme.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+To setup the Application using docker

 ```
 1. Clone the project files in your working directory
-1. cd into the project such that you are in the root directory of the dockerfile on terminal
+2. Go into the project root directory.
-1. execute this on the terminal
+3. Execute this on the terminal
   ` docker-compose build && docker-compose up -d`

->NB.This will spin up 3 containers
+>NB.This will spin up 3 containers<br/>
->USEFUL COMMANDS :
+>USEFUL COMMANDS :<br/>
-`docker-compose down`
+`docker-compose down`<br/>
 docker exec -it paymentmicoservice-php /bin/sh
 ```